MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/startlayout/Export-StartLayout.md

 This command exports the layout of the tiles on the Windows 11 Start menu to a file named Marketing.json in the C:\Layouts folder.
 Note that JSON is the only supported format for the output file and only the `-Path` parameter is supported.

-### Example 3: Export the layout with applications' IDs
+### Example 3: Export the layout with the applications' IDs
 ```
 PS C:\> Export-StartLayout -UseDesktopApplicationID  -Path "C:\Layouts\Marketing.json"
 ```